-The Southover Partnership was born in the summer of 1994 when Carol Frankl made the decision to start up her own company focusing on special educational needs (SEN).
+The Southover Partnership was born in the summer of 1994 when Carol Frankl made the decision to start up her own company focusing on special educational needs.

-She launched the company from her home and named it The Southover Partnership: Southover being her place of residence; Partnership because Carol was adamant that her company would be a collaboration between all parties involved – schools and educational bodies, teachers and students.
-Southover, as it’s fondly referred to, has since developed into one of the UK’s leading SEN organisations.
+She launched the company from her home and named it The Southover Partnership: Southover being her place of residence; Partnership because Carol was adamant that her company would be a collaboration between all parties involved.

 Southover initially emerged from Carol’s disillusionment with the mechanisms for funding special needs and her passion that each child should have a positive educational experience.
 At the time there were many grant maintained schools that didn’t have access to local authority services due to the method of funding by central government.
 The Southover Partnership aimed to ensure special educational needs provision could be met.
 The service began by offering a select group of students support in school and some at-home tuition.
 It swiftly extended to providing full-time education to these students.

-Carol expanded Southover’s services and recruited the highest calibre teachers and teaching assistants to assist in schools as well as at home.
+Carol expanded Southover’s services and recruited the highest calibre staff to assist in schools as well as at home.
 Carol’s outstanding reputation in the education sector put her in demand to provide training and consultancy for SENCOs and schools.
-So great were the requests for Southover’s provisions that Carol formed her own school for children with behavioural, emotional and social difficulties and autism.
+So great were the requests for Southover’s servicesprovisions that Carol formed her own school for children with behavioural, emotional and social difficulties and autism.